 The J. Willard Hurst Collection details the career of the man commonly identified as the father of modern American legal history.
 Hurst was a professor at the University of Wisconsin Law School, where he developed the field of American legal economic history through his scholarship and teaching.
 The collection includes Hurst's personal outlines and notes; course texts; publications; publication reviews; research notes; correspondence (incoming and outgoing); personnel records; photographs; audio recordings; and typewriter.

 Case law, legislation, regulations and other materials from the U.S. (federal, states, military, Native American), Canada, UK and other foreign countries.
 Coverage is especially good for older materials, although some newer content is available including California Records and Briefs.

 Index and many full text publications of the United States Congress since 1789.
-Includes acts, committee reports, conference committee reports, hearings, regulations, selective legislative histories, the Congressional Record (bound & daily editions), the Serial Set, and more.
+Includes acts (laws), bills and resolutions, committee reports and documents, conference committee reports, hearings testimony, selective legislative histories, the Congressional Record (bound & daily editions), the Serial Set, Executive Branch Documents, and more.

 A complete collection of full text publications generated in the course of congressional lawmaking useful for compiling a federal legislative history.
 PDFs include the public law, all bill versions, floor debate from the Congressional Record, committee reports, conference committee reports, hearings, and prints.
 Also included are Presidential signing statements, CRS reports, and other miscellaneous congressional publications.
 Note that only enacted laws are included.
 For bills which were not enacted, see ProQuest Congressional.